decentralized-identity/credential-manifest/spec/spec.md

 ~ Output Descriptor Objects are populated with properties describing the [[ref:Claims]] the [[ref:Issuer]] is offering the [[ref:Holder]]

-[[def:Output Descriptor Display Object, Output Descriptor Display Objects]] ~ Output Descriptor Display Objects are populated with [DIF Data Display](https://identity.foundation/wallet-rendering/#data-display) properties
+[[def:Output Descriptor Display Object, Output Descriptor Display Objects]] ~ Output Descriptor Display Objects are populated with [Data Display](https://identity.foundation/wallet-rendering/#data-display) properties from the [[ref: Wallet Rendering]] specification.

 [[def:Credential Application, Credential Applications]] ~ Credential Application are objects embedded within target claim negotiation formats that pass information from the [[ref:Holder]] to the [[ref:Issuer]].
 See [Credential Application](#credential-application)